Bilavel14/open-channel-Flow-Analysis/README.md

 We need to find the safe speed in between.

-2. Manning’s Equation (The Math Behind It)
+2. Manning’s Equation
-We use a simple formula to calculate water speed:
+A simple formula to calculate water speed:

 Velocity = (1 / Roughness) × (Hydraulic Radius)^(2/3) × (Slope)^(1/2)